 It’s an inspection of your new home, extension, renovation, building works of any kind, following practical completion.
-These reports will highlight any defects in the structure and/or finishes that do not comply with Building Code of Australia, relevant Australian Standards and Guide To Standards & Tolerances 2007.
+The new home inspections report will highlight any defects in the structure and/or finishes that do not comply with Building Code of Australia, relevant Australian Standards and Guide To Standards & Tolerances 2007.

-Highlighting defects at practical completion enables you to instruct the builder to rectify at he’s cost prior to final payment being released to builder.
+Highlighting defects at practical completion enables you to instruct the builder to rectify at his cost prior to final payment being released to the house builder.
 The builder has a period of three months in which to rectify defects detected.
-Most home owners who skip new home inspections only uncover defects following structural and/or aesthetic failure at which time the warranty period may have lapsed and builder will have no obligation to return and rectify defects.
+Most home owners who skip new home inspections only uncover defects following structural and/or aesthetic failure.
+Unfortunately by this time the warranty period may have already lapsed and the builder will no longer have the obligation to return and rectify the defects.

 Any person having a new home built or building works undertaken.
-Note: The University of NSW has just completed the most comprehensive study ever of properties finding 85 per cent of new apartments and freestanding homes in NSW are plagued by defects.
+Note: The University of NSW has just completed the most comprehensive study ever of properties finding 85 percent of new apartments and freestanding homes in NSW are plagued by defects.
 Dont't let this happen to you.
 Call us today and we will schedule a trusted inspector to assess your new home.

 What should be recorded?